frejanordsiek/hdf5storage/doc/source/compression.rst

 read to catch file corruption, which will cause an error when reading the data informing the user that there is data corruption.
-The filter can be enabled or disabled separately for data that is compressed and data that is not compressed (e.g. compression is disabled or the python object's data size is smaller than the compression threshold).
+The filter can be enabled or disabled separately for data that is compressed and data that is not compressed (e.g. compression is disabled, the python object can't be compressed, or the python object's data size is smaller than the compression threshold).

 For compressed data, it is controlled by setting :py:attr:`Options.compressed_fletcher32_filter` or passing